-11. What are your summer plans besides LegalTrek?
-Are you able to attend weekly sessions on Wednesdays from 1:30 pm to 4:30 pm?
-12. Do you receive financial aid for college?
-If so, approximately what percentage of your college education is being paid for by financial aid including work-study or your own outside jobs?
-Section 2.
-Short Answer (in 300 words or less for each question) 1.
-Describe a challenge you have faced, how you overcame it, and what you learned in the process.
+Short Answer (in 300 words or less for each question)

+1. Describe a challenge you have faced, how you overcame it, and what you learned in the process.
 2. Why do you want to be a lawyer?
 3. Who is your role model and why?
 4. How has being a member of a historically underrepresented group in higher education shaped your perspective?
-5. (Optional) If your GPA is not a reflection of your true academic potential, please explain any factors that led to the discrepancy and how you will change that in the future.
+5. Are you from the Chicago area, or do you have an interest in working in the Chicago area after graduation?
+Please describe.
+6. (Optional) If your GPA is not a reflection of your true academic potential, please explain any factors that led to the discrepancy and how you will change that in the future.